Calcio Travel Notes: Udinese

 Udinese’s roots can be traced all the way back to 1896, making it one of Italy’s oldest clubs.
 However, it was a further 15 years before the city’s multi-sports society established a dedicated football section.
 Today, the club brands itself as the first Italian club to wear black and white, neatly steering clear of any contention about their exact age whilst aiming a poke in the eye of Italy’s more famous black-and-white club.

 However, it was a Friulian industrialist rather than a Brazilian magician that irreversibly changed the club’s fortunes.
 The arrival of present owner Giampaolo Pozzo in the late 1980s was a watershed moment for Udinese.
 His long-term vision for the club laid the foundations for the Udinese we know today.
 At the heart of his strategy was a pioneering recruitment plan that brought simultaneous success both on the pitch and the balance sheet.
-Udinese were amongst the first to adopt modern analytical techniques (the video analysis suite at their HQ is legend) and a global network of scouts, unearthing gems in Africa and the backwaters of Europe and South America.
+Udinese were amongst the first to adopt modern analytical techniques (the video analysis suite at their HQ is legend) and a global network of scouts, unearthing gems in the backwaters of Europe, Africa and South America.

 The city of Udine is characterised by the most breathtaking Alpine backdrop.
 It is perennially in view, and when lit by golden winter sunshine, the infinite snow-capped peaks could be mistaken for a film set.
 But this pristine beauty belies a rather grim history.
 This mountainous area of Italy, located close to the Austrian and Slovenian borders, was the frontier for bloody exchanges during the First War World.
 For those inclined to explore, there are a wealth of wartime relics etched into the arduous landscape.

 The club left their former Stadio Moretti home in 1976.
 It was a venue gifted to the municipality by the famous Moretti brewery and one which doubled as a speedway track!
-The new Stadio Friuli was an out-of-town arena intended to match the growing ambitions of the club.
+The new Stadio Friuli was an out-of-town arena intended to service the growing ambitions of the club.
 It was designed by Giuliano Parmegiani and Lorenzo Giacomuzzi Moore (born to an English mother), taking inspiration from the vast open bowl of the 1972 Olympic Stadium in Munich.

-The growth of Udine’s suburbs means that the renamed Dacia Arena is less out-of-town than it once was, but it’s certainly worthwhile planning your route to the stadium in advance.
+The growth of Udine’s suburbs means that the renamed Bluenergy Stadium is less out-of-town than it once was, but it’s certainly worthwhile planning your route to the stadium in advance.
 My decision to walk from my hotel in the north of the city was blighted by a series of unlit and precarious rural roads.
 Most fans seem to drive and park in the vast car parks surrounding the stadium.
+Alternatively, a taxi from the centre costs around €15.

 Obtaining tickets for Udinese matches is generally not problematic with an ample 25,000 capacity.
 The only exception to this would be the matches against Inter, Milan and Juventus where you should be primed to buy tickets once they go on general sale via (ticketone.it).
-I visited for the game against Milan, and it quickly became apparent that the supposed ‘home’ section of the south curva was in fact dominated by visiting Milanisti.
+I visited for the game against Milan (2021) and it quickly became apparent that the supposed ‘home’ section of the south curva was in fact dominated by visiting Milanisti.

-A monthly Udinese club magazine was advertised on the concourse, but irritatingly not sold in that part of the stadium (try any local tabaccheria or newsstand for this, excellent value at €2.50).
+A monthly Udinese club magazine was advertised on the concourse, but not sold in that part of the stadium (try any local tabaccheria or newsstand for this, excellent value at €2.50).
 The club shop is located inside the perimeter gates at the north end of the stadium, so it can only be accessed on matchday if you have tickets in that part of the stadium.

 For the Milan game (December 2021), caretaker coach Gabriele Cioffi was in the Udinese dugout for the first time; a man whose previous coaching assignment was at Crawley Town.
 His charges took an unexpected lead early in the first half through Beto.
 The Portuguese forward, a rough diamond reminiscent of those signings from the 2000s, bustled his way through to silence the travelling Milan tifosi.